 Today, Williams Avenue is Williams Street, and it’s still on the westside.
 But the existence of Williams Street downtown, just like the man it commemorated, is generally long forgotten.
 Yet, you could say, both helped pave the way for present-day Detroit.

 Several modern day articles, including a website that explains how Detroit streets were named, say that John R. Williams was actually baptized “John Williams” but that he later added the “R” to distinguish himself.
 Whether that’s true is hard to say.

-We did find earlier letters written by John R. Williams that were signed without a middle initial, but that alone does not prove that he made up the “R.” If you know of a historical that document shows the truth either way, please comment below.
+We did find earlier letters written by John R. Williams that were signed without a middle initial, but that alone does not prove that he made up the “R.” If you know of a historical document that shows the truth either way, let us know at CuriosiD@wdet.org.